 - Talent must maintain new Headshots every six (6) months at the cost of $50.

-- INFORMATION SESSION SPECIAL – Attend our FREE Oncue Information Session, sign up on the day and recieve a $55 discount = Only $295.00 (Inc gst)
+- INFORMATION SESSION SPECIAL – Attend our FREE Oncue Information Session, sign up on the day and receive a $55 discount = Only $295.00 (Inc gst)